Nag94/azure-quickstart-templates/000-caas-status/README.md

-# Deploy CachetHQ on azure
+# Deploy CachetHQ on azure with letsencrypt companion